vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 Don't miss part 2 of tutorial!
-We will use File manipulation, coroutines, String manipulation, and JSON usage.
+We will use files manipulation, coroutines, operations on strings, and JSON.